Maintenance

 • More stress on differentials; consider synthetic gear oil and shorter service intervals

-• Increased brake wear; monitor fluid level more frequently
+• Increased brake wear; monitor fluid level more frequently (see brake guide for recommendations)

 • Transmission works harder; consider 30,000-mile fluid changes